SamuelS45/Movie-DB-Lobby/README.md

 # Movie-DB-Lobby

  ## Description
- A movie Lobby with Using TMDB API to create a mobile and desktop friendly UI interface to access a movie system.
+ A movie Lobby Using TMDB API to create a mobile and desktop friendly UI interface to access a movie system.

- ## Table of Contents

 ## Technologies Used
 + React JS